Page Against the Machine

 shakara, a Jamaican-born artist fusing technology and creativity and weaving together poetry, spoken word and filmmaking with AI, collaborated with Vince Baidoo, a technologist who has worked with BBC, ITV and Channel4, started his first company at 15, and explores under-represented voices and narratives across media.

-A panel discussion presenting this work was hosted at Lyra Festival 2024 at Watershed, chaired by Page Against the Machine project consultant Rebecca Kosick (Co-Director of Bristol Poetry Institute and Associate Professor of Comparative Poetry and Poetic at University of Bristol’s School of Modern Languages). shakara, as Lyra’s 2024 Festival Poet, also led a workshop exploring AI and Poetry entitled ‘Queering AI’.
+A panel discussion presenting this work was hosted at Lyra Festival, April 2024 at Watershed, chaired by Page Against the Machine project co-producer Rebecca Kosick (Co-Director of Bristol Poetry Institute and Associate Professor of Comparative Poetry and Poetic at University of Bristol’s School of Modern Languages). shakara, as Lyra’s 2024 Festival Poet, also led a workshop exploring AI and Poetry entitled ‘Queering AI’.

 The research process of Page Against the Machine encourages play, experimentation and curiosity, generating insights through practice-based collaborations.